The Debate Over Morgellons continued...

 A 2010 study found a potential link between Morgellons symptoms and an underactive thyroid (hypothyroidism).
 More research needs to be done to further investigate this finding.

-Morgellons appears similar to a condition seen in cattle called bovine digital dermatitis, which is due to an infection, according to a 2011 study.
-The study researchers say this provides evidence that Morgellons is not a delusional disorder.
+Morgellons also appears similar to a condition seen in cattle called bovine digital dermatitis, which is due to an infection, according to a 2011 study.
+But no conclusions can be reached from these small studies.